Yuchennnnnnn/OOTD_db/README.md

 ## Setup Instructions

-1. **Clone the Repository:**
+1. **Download the Repository:**
-   Clone or download the project files to your local machine.
+   Download the project files to your local machine.

 2. **Environment Variables (.env):**
    The project uses environment variables to store configuration settings.
 A sample `.env` file is automatically created when you run `setup_mongodb.py` if one does not exist.
 Edit the `.env` file to set your values: